-With very few exceptions, all project documents submitted to the Energy Commission or its technical consultant(s), including as part of any audit, are considered public records subject to disclosure under the California Public Records Act2, except as noted in Section V.E.3.
+Information received by the Commission in response to a solicitation shall be kept confidential before the posting of the NOPA.
+However, with very few exceptions, all project documents submitted to the Energy Commission or its technical consultant(s), including as part of any audit, are considered public records subject to disclosure under the California Public Records Act.
 The Energy Commission or other State agencies may also use any of these documents or information for any purpose, including to determine eligibility and compliance with the REAP, applicable law, or a particular solicitation document, or to evaluate related or relevant programs or program elements, or to prepare reports.
-These documents and information include, but are not limited to, applications for funding; the agreement itself; invoices and any documentation submitted in support of applications, invoices, or obtained through an audit; all agreement deliverables; final project report; and documents prepared for other reporting requirements, materials and documents developed as part of technology transfer activities.
+These documents and information include, but are not limited to: applications for funding, the agreement itself, invoices and any documentation submitted in support of applications, all agreement deliverables, final project report, and documents prepared for other reporting requirements, materials and documents developed as part of technology transfer activities.

-If the Energy Commission requires the recipient to provide copies of records that the Recipient believes contain proprietary information entitled to protection under the California Public Records Act or other law, the recipient may request that such records be designated confidential according to the Energy Commission's regulations for confidential designation, Title 20, California Code of Regulations, Section 2505.
+If the Energy Commission requires an applicant or recipient to provide copies of records that the recipient believes contain confidential/proprietary information entitled to protection under the California Public Records Act or other law, the recipient may request that such records be designated confidential according to the Energy Commission's regulations for confidential designation, Title 20, California Code of Regulations, Section 2505.

-Applicants considering requesting confidentiality should note that GGRF funds are subject to information disclosure requirements to ensure transparency.
-Information concerning the identity of recipients and the amount or payment of rebates is public information and will be disclosed according to the California Public Records Act.
+Applicants considering confidentiality should note that GGRF funds are subject to information disclosure requirements to ensure transparency.
+Information concerning the identity of recipients and the grant amount is public information and will be disclosed according to the California Public Records Act.
 This information, as well as other public information, may also be disclosed through the Energy Commission's website, another State of California agency website, or through other means.